jackdewinter/pymarkdown/newdocs/src/user-guide.md

   -r, --recurse         recursively traverse any found directories for matching files -ae ALTERNATE_EXTENSIONS, --alternate-extensions ALTERNATE_EXTENSIONS
-                        provide an alternate set of file extensions to match against
+                        provide an alternate set of file extensions to match against -e, --exclude PATH_EXCLUSIONS
+                        one or more paths to exclude from the search.
+Can be a glob pattern.
 ```

 ##### --list-files or -l